By Susan P. Joyce

-If layoffs have already begun, get written recommendations before everyone scatters, hopefully on company letterhead.
-You may not be able to reach people if they have left the employer, too, so get those recommendation NOW, to have at home "just in case" the layoff hits you.
+If layoffs have already begun, get written recommendations before everyone scatters, preferably posted on LinkedIn.
+Hopefully, also printed on company letterhead.
+You may not be able to reach people if they leave the employer, too, so get those recommendation NOW, to have at home "just in case" the layoff hits you.

 If someone has had an opportunity to see you at work and seems to think you do a good job, ask if they will be a reference for you.
 If layoffs are already happening, ask supervisors, managers, colleagues, co-workers, and even subordinates.
 Then, ask for their non-work contact information so that you can stay in touch after you - or they - leave your current employer.
 Get approval from as many people as possible because there will be attrition as the layoffs continue.

 If someone doesn't agree or seems reluctant, don't use them as a reference.
 They could hurt your next job search if a potential employer calls them.